South Africa Travel Guide

 - The oldest remains of modern humans, over 100,000 years old, were found in Klasies River Cave in the Eastern Cape.

-South Africa Travel Advice for U.S. Travellers
+South Africa Travel Advice for U.S. Travelers

-The safety of our travellers is of prime importance and we closely monitor current travel advice for South Africa.
+The safety of our travelers is of prime importance and we closely monitor current travel advice for South Africa.
 We recommend that you check the latest travel updates from the U.S. Bureau of Consular Affairs when planning your trip.